ct-js/docs.ctjs.rocks/docs/it/bitmap-fonts.md

 });
 this.addChild(this.label);
 ```

-The size of the font can be different than set in ct.IDE.
-When you add a number of fonts with different sizes but with one name, ct.js will take the best fit from them.

-We can manipulate the font similarly to copies by tinting, scaling, rotating this label:

 La dimensione del carattere può essere diversa da quella impostata in ct.IDE.
 Quando aggiungi un certo numero di caratteri con dimensioni diverse ma con un unico nome, ct.js si adatterà meglio.